JustinStitt/convex-hull/README.md

 # convex-hull
-A few convex hull algorithm implementations in C++
+A few convex hull algorithm implementations (one in C++ and the other in Python)

 ###### Convex Hull
 ![](./media/conv_hull_1.png)